dravit/SpringDemos/src/ReadMe.md

 	- org.springframework.beans.factory.BeanFactory
 	- org.springframework.context.
 ApplicationContext

-> Difference between BeanFactory and ApplicationContext:
+> **_Difference between BeanFactory and ApplicationContext:_**

-BeanFactory is responsible for the life cycle of bean, i.e creation and disposal of bean.
+> - **BeanFactory** is responsible for the life cycle of bean, i.e creation and disposal of bean.
+Can be instantiated as `BeanFactory factory = new XmlBeanFactory(resource);`

-ApplicationContext is the sub class of bean factory, it provides the additional functionality such as
+> - **ApplicationContext** is the sub class of bean factory, it provides the additional functionality such as :
     - the ability to resolve textual messages from a properties file, including support for internationalization of those messages
     - the ability to publish application events to beans that are registered as event listeners
     - Provide generic way to load file resource, such as images

-Because of additional functionality, ApplicationContext is preferred over BeanFactory in most of the application.
+- Because of additional functionality, ApplicationContext is preferred over BeanFactory in most of the application.
-BeanFactory are used in circumstance where resources are scare, like mobile devices.
+- BeanFactory are used in circumstance where resources are scare, like mobile devices.

-Bean Factory is the  implementation of the factory design pattern.
+- Bean Factory is the  implementation of the factory design pattern.
-    It is a heavy weight object, which  is responsible for creating and disposable of beans.
+- It is a heavy weight object, which  is responsible for creating and disposable of beans.
-	When we create an instance of bean factory, Spring container is loaded to serve its facilities.
+- When we create an instance of bean factory, Spring container is loaded to serve its facilities.

-A bean factory also takes part in the life cycle of a bean, making calls to custom initialization and destruction methods, if those methods are defined.
+- Bean factory also takes part in the life cycle of a bean, making calls to custom initialization and destruction methods, if those methods are defined.

-Beans are “lazily” loaded into bean factories, meaning that while the bean factory will immediately load the bean definitions, the beans themselves will not
-	be instantiated until they are needed.
+- **Beans are “lazily” loaded into bean factories**, meaning that while the bean factory will immediately load the bean definitions, the beans themselves will not be instantiated until they are needed.
-When getBean() is called on the bean factory, the factory instantiates the bean and set the bean’s properties using DI.
+- When getBean() is called on the bean factory, the factory instantiates the bean and set the bean’s properties using DI.

+#### Resource
+- Resource is only an interface.
+It's implementations are ClassPathResource, FileSystemResource, InputStreamResource and UrlResource.
+- These are used to load a resource from a locations.
-Resource is only an interface, while ClassPathResource is one of its implementations for loading a resource from the class path.
-Other implementations of the
+- ClassPathResource is one of its implementations for loading a resource from the class path.
-	Resource interface, such as  FileSystemResource, InputStreamResource, and UrlResource, are used to load a resource from other locations

-Next, you can use the following statement to instantiate a bean factory by passing in a Resource object with the configuration file loaded:
-	BeanFactory factory = new XmlBeanFactory(resource);

-Among the many implementations of ApplicationContext are three that are commonly used:
+#### ApplicationContext - 3 that are commonly used:

-	- ClassPathXmlApplicationContext — Loads a context definition from an XML file located in the class path, treating context definition files as class path resources.
+- **ClassPathXmlApplicationContext** — Loads a context definition from an XML file located in the class path, treating context definition files as class path resources.
+E.g `ApplicationContext context = new ClassPathXmlApplicationContext("beans.xml");`

- 	- FileSystemXmlApplicationContext — Loads a context definition from an XML file in the file system.
+- **FileSystemXmlApplicationContext** — Loads a context definition from an XML file in the file system.

-	- XmlWebApplicationContext — Loads context definitions from an XML file contained within a web application.
+- **XmlWebApplicationContext** — Loads context definitions from an XML file contained within a web application.

-The ClassPathXmlApplicationContext implementation builds an application context by loading an XML configuration file from the class path.
-	ApplicationContext context = new ClassPathXmlApplicationContext("beans.xml");

-Multiple configuration files can be added either by importing them in one configuration file or by using an overloaded constructor of ClassPathXmlApplicationContext.
+- Multiple configuration files can be added either by importing them in one configuration file or by using an overloaded constructor of ClassPathXmlApplicationContext.
-    ApplicationContext context = new ClassPathXmlApplicationContext(new String[]{"bean1.xml", "bean2.xml"});
+    `ApplicationContext context = new ClassPathXmlApplicationContext(new String[]{"bean1.xml", "bean2.xml"});`

 Bean LifeCycle: